 The V-shaped stand is quite wide, but the feet themselves are thin, so you still have a fair amount of space left in front to put other things.
 It feels sturdy, and the screen only wobbles a bit.

 The ASUS VG34VQL1B has sub-par ergonomics.
 As is expected, it can't rotate to portrait mode due to its wide format.
 It can swivel, but the range is pretty narrow.
+If you prefer an ultrawide monitor that has swivel adjustments, then look into the AOC CU34G2X.

 Except for the branding, the back is plain.
 There's a removable piece of plastic at the bottom of the stand's column for cable management.